Bank of Montreal (BMO) Shares Rise Despite Market Challenges - News Heater

 BMO’s Market Performance

-BMO’s stock has seen a 1.87% increase for the week, with a 10.01% rise in the past month and a -3.35% fall in the past quarter.
-The volatility ratio for the week is 1.62%, and the volatility levels for the past 30 days are at 1.55% for Bank of Montreal .
-The simple moving average for the past 20 days is 4.04% for BMO’s stock, with a -4.16% simple moving average for the past 200 days.
+BMO’s stock has seen a 4.59% increase for the week, with a 10.05% rise in the past month and a 2.82% gain in the past quarter.
+The volatility ratio for the week is 2.02%, and the volatility levels for the past 30 days are at 1.57% for Bank of Montreal.
+The simple moving average for the past 20 days is 6.09% for BMO’s stock, with a -0.50% simple moving average for the past 200 days.

-Volatility was left at 1.55%, however, over the last 30 days, the volatility rate increased by 1.62%, as shares surge +6.41% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -3.28% lower at present.
+Volatility was left at 1.57%, however, over the last 30 days, the volatility rate increased by 2.02%, as shares surge +11.22% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +2.65% upper at present.

 Stock Fundamentals for BMO